-Ngorongoro Crater, often referred to as the “Garden of Eden of Africa,” is one of the Seven Natural Wonders of Africa.
-Located in northern Tanzania, 75 miles outside the safari gateway town of Arusha, the crater lies within the Ngorongoro Conservation Area.
+Ngorongoro Crater is located in northern Tanzania, about 75 miles outside the safari gateway town of Arusha.
+The crater lies within the Ngorongoro Conservation Area.

 How Did Ngorongoro Crater Get Its Name?